 Safety Glasses | Prevent eye injuries |

-Removing the Old Carpet and Evaluating the Wood
+Taking Off the Old Carpet and Checking the Wood

-I began by gathering the necessary tools: a pry bar, rubber mallet, safety glasses, and gloves.
-Safety was my top priority, so I made sure to wear protective gear throughout the process.
-Starting at the top of the staircase, I used the pry bar to lift the carpet edge gently.
+First, I familiarized myself with the tools I would need: a pry bar, rubber mallet, safety glasses, and gloves.
+Safety had been my preeminent concern; thus, I made sure to wear protective gear at all times during the process.
+I started at the top of the staircase, using the pry bar to carefully lift the edge of the carpet.

 Tool | Purpose |